 Lessen Your Pets’ Exposure to Ticks:

+The advent of topical and oral anti-tick medications has dramatically improved our ability to defend pets against infestations.
 If you anticipate that your pet may be exposed to ticks, speak to your veterinarian to discuss safe, effective products that may be able to prevent the attachment of ticks and secondary disease transmission.
+Always be sure to use these products as recommended.

 Check Your Pet for Signs of Ticks: